atbcb/usab-uswds/_pages/about/budget-performance/cj.md

   <tbody>
     <tr>
       <th colspan="2" scope="rowgroup"> TRAVEL </th>
-      <td rowspan="3"><p> The Board’s travel budget primarily covers its travel expenses related to attendance at annual trade meetings related to its accessibility-related mission.
+      <td rowspan="3"><p>The Board’s travel budget primarily covers its travel expenses related to attendance at annual trade meetings related to its accessibility-related mission.
 Examples include the annual CSUN technology exposition and meetings of building code groups of which the Board is a standing member, such as the ANSI A117 committee.
 Occasionally, the Board conducts site visits related to Architectural Barriers Act complaints.
 In conjunction with some rulemaking, the Board occasionally establishes special committees, and the travel for those committees would be included on this budget line; however, none is planned for FY 2022.</p>
             <p>In FY 2022 and years prior, the Board had sought reimbursement for travel related to accessibility training.
 However, the Board does not do a significant amount of this type of travel, and the administrative costs related to processing the reimbursements proved to be more expensive than the travel costs.
 Therefore, the Board is suspending its travel reimbursement activity for the foreseeable future.
-As a result, it is reflecting an increase in its travel costs. </p></td>
+As a result, it is reflecting an increase in its travel costs.</p></td>
     </tr>
     <tr>
       <td scope="row"> FY 2022 </td>
-      <td style="text-align: right;"> $ 20,000 </td>
+      <td style="text-align: right;"> $20,000 </td>
     </tr>
     <tr>
       <td scope="row"> FY 2023 </td>
-      <td style="text-align: right;"> $ 40,000 </td>
+      <td style="text-align: right;"> $40,000 </td>
     </tr>
   </tbody>
   <tbody>
     <tr>
       <th colspan="2" scope="rowgroup"> SPACE MANAGEMENT </th>
       <td rowspan="3"><p> The Board’s rent is set by the General Services Administration.
 The Board entered into a new occupancy agreement, effective January 1, 2022.
 Because GSA had not yet entered into a new lease agreement at the time it estimated the rent for FY 2022, and the cost of a new lease was unknown, GSA’s estimate for that year was high.
 GSA’s rent estimate for FY 2023 is based on the new lease.
-The amount on this line also includes other costs related to its space, such as maintenance and security. </p></td>
+The amount on this line also includes other costs related to its space, such as maintenance and security.</p></td>
     </tr>
     <tr>
       <td scope="row"> FY 2022 </td>